 As part of a visit, schools can participate in the Dream Chain.
 The Dream Chain provides a focus for your activities before and after a visit, helps students become more aware of their own dreams and the dreams of others, and encourages understanding and support across school communities.

-For the Dream Chain, before a visit, your students make Dream Stars with their first name, age, and a dream or goal for themselves or our world.
+For the Dream Chain, before a visit, your students make Dream Stars with their first name, age, and a dream or goal for themselves and their community/world.
 Collect all your Dream Stars, package them in a decorated box or bag that uniquely represents your school, and include a letter with a message from your students and staff.

-As Susan travels to schools across the country, she serves as a Dream Messenger connecting communities.
+As Susan travels to other schools, she serves as a Dream Messenger connecting communities.
 After her presentation, there will be a short ceremony in which she'll receive your package of Dream Stars from a chosen student representative, and present your school with a Dream Star gift from the previous school she's visited.

 After the visit, your students can read the Dream Stars to learn about the dreams and goals of others.
 Your school is encouraged to write a thank you note to the other school.
 In this way, school communities across the country are connected as you thank a school before you for their gift and pass along a gift to the next school.
 Participating schools are highlighted on the Legacy Project's Dream Chain webpage.